 Note that the individual endpoint and/or subscription level may limit the maximum number of results that may be returned in a single query.

-The following will fetch the ten closest observations to Minneapolis then sort the results descending based on temperature:
+For example, the following request will return the ten closest observations to Minneapolis then sort the results descending based on temperature:

 /observations/closest?p=minneapolis,mn&radius=50miles&limit=10&sort=temp:-1